trewilljo/AWS_Cloud_Monitoring/README.md

 # Procedure:

 **Step 1: Create an EC2 Instance:**
-1. We first go to AWS EC2 Console:
+1. We first go to the AWS EC2 Console:
-   - As we Open our AWS Management Console and go to EC2 or search it.
+   - We open our AWS Management Console and navigate to EC2 or search for it.
 2. We launch a New Instance:
-   - Click Launch Instance.
+   - We click on Launch Instance.
-3. Choose an Amazon Machine Image (AMI):An Amazon Machine Image (AMI) is a pre-configured template that contains the necessary software, operating system, and application environment required to launch an EC2 instance in AWS.
-AMIs help users quickly deploy instances with consistent configurations, reducing setup time and ensuring scalability.
+3. We choose an Amazon Machine Image (AMI):
+   - An Amazon Machine Image (AMI) is a pre-configured template that contains the necessary software, operating system, and application environment required to launch an EC2 instance in AWS.
+AMIs help us quickly deploy instances with consistent configurations, reducing setup time and ensuring scalability.
-   - Select Amazon Linux AMI.
+   - We select the Amazon Linux AMI.
-4. Choose Instance Type:
+4. We choose the Instance Type:
-   - Select t2.micro (for basic web applications).
+   - We select t2.micro (suitable for basic web applications).
-5. Select Key Pair:
+5. We select the Key Pair:
-   - We create a new key pair name task_2 for SSH access.
+   - We create a new key pair named ** task_2 **for SSH access.
-6. Configure Network Settings:
+6. We configure Network Settings:
    - We enable Public IP (for internet access).
    - We allow HTTP (port 80) for web application access.
-7. Launch the Instance:
+7. We launch the Instance:
-   - Laastly, we click Launch Instance and wait for it to start.
+   - Finally, we click Launch Instance and wait for it to start.

 **Step 2: Set Up CloudWatch Alarms**
-1. Go to AWS CloudWatch Console
+1. We go to the AWS CloudWatch Console:
-   - Open CloudWatch from the AWS console.
+   - We open CloudWatch from the AWS console.
-   - Create an Alarm
+2. Create an Alarm:

-2. Click on Alarms > Create Alarm.
+   - We click on Alarms > Create Alarm:
-   - Choose a Metric
+3. Choose a Metric:

-3. Click Select metric > EC2 > Per-instance Metrics.
+   - We click Select metric > EC2 > Per-instance Metrics:
-   - Select CPUUtilization (or another metric like Network In/Out).
+   - We select CPUUtilization (or another metric like Network In/Out).
-   - Set Condition
+4. Set the Condition:

-Example: If CPU Utilization > 80% for 2 consecutive periods.
+   - If CPU Utilization > 80% for 2 consecutive periods.
-Set Actions
+5. Set Actions:

-4. Choose EC2 Actions > Stop this instance (to stop the instance when the threshold is reached).
+   - We choose EC2 Actions > Stop this instance (to stop the instance when the threshold is reached).
-   - Review and Create
+6. Review and create.

-5. Click Next, review the alarm, and Create Alarm.
+   - We click Next, review the alarm, and Create Alarm.

+**Step 3: Monitor Application Using CloudWatch Metrics**
+1. We go to the EC2 Console:
+   - We open the EC2 Dashboard.
+2. We access CloudWatch Metrics:
+   - We navigate to Monitoring > View all CloudWatch metrics.
+3. We select Metrics to Monitor:
+   - We click EC2 > Per-instance Metrics.
+   - We choose metrics like:
+     - EBS Write Operations
+     - Network In/Out
+     - CPU Utilization
+4. We view Metrics Graphs:
+   - We will see real-time graphs for the selected metrics.

+**Step 4: Create a CloudWatch Dashboard:**
+1. We go to the CloudWatch Dashboard:
+   - We open CloudWatch from the AWS Console.
+   - We create a New Dashboard.
+2. We click Dashboards > Create dashboard:
+   - We enter a dashboard name.
+   - We add Widgets.
+3. We choose a Widget Type (Graph, Number, Table):
+   - We select CloudWatch as the Data Source.
+   - We select Metrics to Monitor.
+4. We click Save to finalize our monitoring dashboard.